wix-incubator/ui-autotools/README.md

 [![Build Status](https://travis-ci.org/wix-incubator/ui-autotools.svg?branch=master)](https://travis-ci.org/wix-incubator/ui-autotools)

-UI-autotools comprises a set of tools designed to automate and improve the process of developing components.
+ui-autotools comprises a set of tools designed to automate and improve the process of developing components.
 These tools consume `*.meta.tsx` files in the project, which are described below.
 All tools share a similar command pattern:

 ```shell
 autotools [tool name] --files [meta files matching glob]